snakem982/Pandora-Box/README.md

 - [v2](https://github.com/snakem982/Pandora-Box/tree/v2)

 ## Friendly Reminder
+- My personal ability is limited.
+If you have any good ideas or implementation ideas, you are welcome to open pull request.
 - [Juicity configuration introduction](https://github.com/snakem982/Pandora-Box/blob/main/Juicity.md) No longer supported after v0.2.11
 - Because the author does not have a Windows computer, <br>the software is not fully tested on Windows. <br>If it cannot run, please replace it with other software.
 - Please be patient when starting for the first time.